negativenagesh/ArogyaMitra/README.md

 Uses exact or partial keyword matching without semantic understanding, which may be less effective for nuanced queries.

-## Here I used vector embedding like
+## Here I used vector embedding in [trials.ipynb](https://github.com/negativenagesh/Medical_Chatbot-Llama2/blob/main/trials.ipynb) briefly

 1. Generate Embeddings

-It converts text chunks into numerical embeddings using the previously initialized Hugging Face model.
+* It converts text chunks into numerical embeddings using the previously initialized Hugging Face model.

 2. Assign IDs and Store Embeddings

-It assigns a unique ID to each embedding and stores them in a dictionary.
+* It assigns a unique ID to each embedding and stores them in a dictionary.

 3. Upsert to Pinecone

-It uploads these embeddings, along with associated metadata, to a Pinecone index.
+* It uploads these embeddings, along with associated metadata, to a Pinecone index.

 ## Why Use This?

-* Efficient Search
+1. Efficient Search

-By uploading embeddings to Pinecone, you enable efficient similarity search and retrieval of text chunks based on their content.
+* By uploading embeddings to Pinecone, you enable efficient similarity search and retrieval of text chunks based on their content.

-* Scalability
+2. Scalability

-Pinecone manages large-scale vector data, making it suitable for handling and querying extensive text datasets.
+* Pinecone manages large-scale vector data, making it suitable for handling and querying extensive text datasets.

-* Relevance
+3. Relevance

-Associating metadata (like the original text content) with embeddings helps in retrieving and understanding the context of the data during searches.
+* Associating metadata (like the original text content) with embeddings helps in retrieving and understanding the context of the data during searches.

+# PromptTemplate for generating responses in [trials.ipynb](https://github.com/negativenagesh/Medical_Chatbot-Llama2/blob/main/trials.ipynb) briefly

+1. PromptTemplate

+* Initializes a prompt template using the provided prompt_template string.
+It specifies the placeholders for context and question, which will be filled in when generating responses.

+2. input_variables=['context','question']

+* Defines the variables that the template will use, ensuring that context and question are provided as inputs.

+3. chain_type_kwargs={"prompt":PROMPT}

+* Creates a dictionary to pass the configured prompt template (PROMPT) into a chain or model, guiding how responses should be generated based on the provided context and question.